Education

 - Historical Linguistics

-- GREE 307 Advanced Greek Prose
+- GREE 510- Advanced Greek Language and Literature

 Ted Somerville’s research focuses on Ovid’s exile poetry and its lesser known precursors, and he also works on the Latin poet Gallus and the relationship of Latin poetry to its Greek antecedents.
 One of his main interests is the interaction between major Latin poets such as Virgil and Ovid with minor or fragmentary poets, both Greek and Latin.
 He is currently completing his first book-length study, Ovid and the Tradition of Elegiac Lament.